dink10/skeleton-api/README.md

 This is a REST-API server template with some predefined stuff.
-Just clone & copy this project and don't waste time on setting up things.
+Just clone & copy this project and don't waste time on setting things up.